-Aetna considers amnioinfusion experimental and investigational for facilitation of external cephalic version, prevention of meconium aspiration syndrome, and all other indications because of insufficient evidence in the peer-reviewed literature.
+Aetna considers amnioinfusion experimental and investigational for the following indications (not an all-inclusive list) because of insufficient evidence in the peer-reviewed literature:

 Amnioinfusion is a procedure in which normal saline or lactated Ringer's solution is infused into the uterine cavity to replace amniotic fluid.
 It is used to treat problems known to be associated with decreased intra-amniotic volume, including prophylactic treatment of oligohydramnios and treatment of severe variable decelerations during labor.